Theodore von Kármán: Autobiography

-Four years after Kármán died his autobiography The Wind and Beyond was published by Lee Edson with Little, Brown and Company.
-Seven major academic journals then followed with book reviews by noted authors: As the book was non-technical, written for the general reader, Thomas P. Hughes cited that as problematic given the technical context of Kármán's work.
-Hughes conceded that Kármán "exhibited a genius for finding the simplifying assumptions that made possible the mathematical analysis."
-While acknowledging Kármán's gifts as an applied mathematician and teacher, Stanley Corrsin points out that the autobiography is "marriage between a man and his ego."
-In the later part of his life, Kármán was a "planner of global symposia and societies" and a "consultant to the upper echelons of the Pentagon corps."
+Four years after von Kármán died his autobiography The Wind and Beyond was published by Lee Edson with Little, Brown and Company.
+Seven major academic journals then followed with book reviews by noted authors: As the book was non-technical, written for the general reader, Thomas P. Hughes cited that as problematic given the technical context of von Kármán's work.
+Hughes conceded that von Kármán "exhibited a genius for finding the simplifying assumptions that made possible the mathematical analysis."
+While acknowledging von Kármán's gifts as an applied mathematician and teacher, Stanley Corrsin points out that the autobiography is "marriage between a man and his ego."
+In the later part of his life, von Kármán was a "planner of global symposia and societies" and a "consultant to the upper echelons of the Pentagon corps."

-On creativity, Kármán wrote "the finest creative thought comes not out of organized teams but out of the quiet of one's own world."
+On creativity, von Kármán wrote "the finest creative thought comes not out of organized teams but out of the quiet of one's own world."
 In his review I. B. Holley noted "penetrating insights into the creative process, its ingredients, nurture and exploitation."
-According to Holley, Kármán was given to "convivial drinking and the company of beautiful women."
+According to Holley, von Kármán was given to "convivial drinking and the company of beautiful women."

 An enthusiastic review by J. Kestin advised readers to buy and study the book, and prize it as a reference.
-On the other hand, Charles Süsskind faults Kármán for his contempt for the conventional (gaminarie).
+On the other hand, Charles Süsskind faults von Kármán for his contempt for the conventional (gaminarie).
 Süsskind expected the book to show some reaction to Wernher von Braun's coming to America, and some clarification of the Hsue-shen Tsien affair, rather than "lapses into generalities".
-Süsskind also tags Kármán as a militarist: a "forthright engineer who is quite unabashed about his lifelong association with military authorities in whatever country he happened to reside at the time."
+Süsskind also tags von Kármán as a militarist: a "forthright engineer who is quite unabashed about his lifelong association with military authorities in whatever country he happened to reside at the time."

-Sydney Goldstein, who also wrote the Royal Society memoir for Kármán, reviewed the autobiography and remembered "an eminent engineer and scientist, warm-hearted and witty, much traveled, well-known by many, devoted to international collaboration, who, in his own words, as a scientist found the military 'the most comfortable group to deal with'".
+Sydney Goldstein, who also wrote the Royal Society memoir for von Kármán, reviewed the autobiography and remembered "an eminent engineer and scientist, warm-hearted and witty, much traveled, well-known by many, devoted to international collaboration, who, in his own words, as a scientist found the military 'the most comfortable group to deal with'".